 Assistance at court

-Attending court can be nerve-racking for people with an intellectual or psychiatric disability.
-The person with a disability may feel more relaxed if they are familiar with the court setting and process, and the different roles of the magistrate, lawyers, and other people present in the courtroom.
+Attending court can be a nerve-racking experience for people with an intellectual or psychiatric disability.
+A person with a disability may feel more relaxed if they are familiar with the court setting and process, including the different roles of the magistrate, lawyers, and other people present in the courtroom.

-Requests for the assistance of an advocate, guardian or friend should be made in advance (if possible) the court’s registrar.
-To support this request, raise the right to a fair hearing (s 24 Charter Act) and the right to equality before the law (s 8 Charter Act).
+Requests for the assistance of an advocate, guardian or friend should be made in advance (if possible) to the court’s registrar.
+To support this request, a lawyer can raise the right to a fair hearing (s 24 Charter Act) and the right to equality before the law (s 8 Charter Act).

 There are a number of specialist courts and court support services available.

-The Court Integrated Services Program (CISP) offers support to various parties in Magistrates’ Court proceedings (e.g. applicants, respondents and alleged offenders).
+The Court Integrated Services Program (CISP) offers support to parties in Magistrates’ Court proceedings (e.g. applicants, respondents and alleged offenders).
 CISP assists people to access a variety of services to address their health and social needs.
-CISP was established to provide support and services aimed at reducing re-offending and to make communities safer.
+CISP was established to provide support and services aimed at reducing re-offending and making communities safer.
 The main aims of CISP are:

-CISP currently operates at the Latrobe Valley, Melbourne and Sunshine Magistrates’ Courts.
+CISP currently operates at the Latrobe Valley, Melbourne, Mildura and Sunshine Magistrates’ Courts.

 Tel: 9628 7975; 9628 7936